Alternative Text

 Sometimes called “alt tags” and “alt descriptions,” alt text is the short written description that typically appears in place of an image on a webpage or in a document.

 Alt text is different from captions, which typically provides source identification and credit.
-The purpose of alt text is to visually describe a visual image in such a way that someone who can't see the image can understand that image's meaning.
+The purpose of alt text is to textually describe a visual image in such a way that someone who can't see the image can understand that image's meaning.

 Simple Alt Text Example